-Jones: There was no one on the road so we pulled over to the side of the road to listen to our song,” Josh continues.
-“We were on the road towards the parking lot.
-We got out of the car and we ran around the car a few times … Meghan and I got out and just cranked it up and stood outside the car and listened.”
-“We were so excited!”
-Meghan giggles.
+Jones: There was no one on the road, so we pulled over to the side of the road to listen to our song.
+We were on the road towards the parking lot.
+We got out of the car, and we ran around the car a few times … Meghan and I got out and just cranked it up and stood outside the car and listened.

-So did hearing the song on the radio give them a boost of confidence?
-“Absolutely,” Josh says.
-“Not hearing the song on the radio was a great motivator.
+Jones: Not hearing the song on the radio was a great motivator.
 Once you hear it, that’s a whole new burst of motivation in a different way.
-Then you have to say: OK, I want to do that again!
+Then you have to say, “Okay, I want to do that again!”